tuzig/capacitor-ssh-plugin/README.md

 # capacitor-ssh-plugin

-Supporting libssh2 sessions and channels
+Supporting libssh2 sessions and channels. iOS only for now :-(

 ## Install